-16. EXCLUSION OF THE PRESS AND PUBLIC Decision Made and Reason for Decision: That the public and press be excluded from the meeting during consideration of the following items of business on the grounds that it involves disclosure of exempt information relating to the financial or business affairs of any particular person as defined in Paragraph 1, 2 and 3, as appropriate, of Part 1 of Schedule 12A to the Local Government Act 1972.
-CONFIDENTIAL KEY DECISIONS Leader of the Council, Councillor Ruddick, expressed disappointment that information contained within confidential papers circulated recently had appeared in the press.
+16. EXCLUSION OF THE PRESS AND PUBLIC

+Decision Made and Reason for Decision:

+That the public and press be excluded from the meeting during consideration of the following items of business on the grounds that it involves disclosure of exempt information relating to the financial or business affairs of any particular person as defined in Paragraph 1, 2 and 3, as appropriate, of Part 1 of Schedule 12A to the Local Government Act 1972.

+CONFIDENTIAL KEY DECISIONS

+Leader of the Council, Councillor Ruddick, expressed disappointment that information contained within confidential papers circulated recently had appeared in the press.
 He agreed that confidential Cabinet papers would continue to be circulated to all Members.
 He also reminded Members of the importance of treating this information as confidential and that releasing confidential information might constitute a breach of the Council's Code of Conduct.
 The Head of Planning, Legal and Democratic Services indicated that councillors were under a duty to report any alleged breach of the Code of Conduct.

-17. FORMER ROBERT STREET DEPOT BURNLEY ROAD RAWTENSTALL The Executive Director of Resources presented a report seeking approval to the selection of the successful tenderer in respect of the Former Robert Street Depot, Burnley Road, Rawtenstall.
-Decisions Made: That the tender from B & E Boys Ltd for the former Robert Street Depot site be accepted, subject to the conclusion of suitable covenants in the sale documentation to ensure the redevelopment of this site within an appropriate timescale for mixed use of B1 Offices and Retail, to include the Robert Street Car Park, subject to an equivalent number of car spaces being available for public use within the site.
-Reasons for Decisions: The bid selected would deliver regeneration benefits to the Borough in terms of a quality prestige development which would enhance the appearance of a prominent employment site at the entrance to the town and provide excellent premises for local business use.
-Alternative Options Considered and Rejected: Other bids involved a degree of capital expenditure to the site, but were of a much more limited nature and would deliver lesser regenerative benefits.
-18. LAND AT EASTGATE WHITWORTH The Head of Planning, Legal and Democratic Services presented a report in connection with the purchase lease rental application numbered 1143, which related to Land adjoining 126 and 128 Westgate, at Eastgate, Whitworth.
-Decisions Made: That approval be given to the Property Services Manager to continue to negotiate with the applicant regarding disposal of the land and that the decision to dispose of the land be delegated to the Head of Planning, Legal and Democratic Services, in consultation with the Portfolio Holder.
-Reasons for Decisions: It would be beneficial to make a decision on disposal of the land once the negotiations with the applicant have progressed Alternative Options Considered and Rejected: None.
+17. FORMER ROBERT STREET DEPOT BURNLEY ROAD RAWTENSTALL

+The Executive Director of Resources presented a report seeking approval to the selection of the successful tenderer in respect of the Former Robert Street Depot, Burnley Road, Rawtenstall.

+That the tender from B & E Boys Ltd for the former Robert Street Depot site be accepted, subject to the conclusion of suitable covenants in the sale documentation to ensure the redevelopment of this site within an appropriate timescale for mixed use of B1 Offices and Retail, to include the Robert Street Car Park, subject to an equivalent number of car spaces being available for public use within the site.

+The bid selected would deliver regeneration benefits to the Borough in terms of a quality prestige development which would enhance the appearance of a prominent employment site at the entrance to the town and provide excellent premises for local business use.

+Other bids involved a degree of capital expenditure to the site, but were of a much more limited nature and would deliver lesser regenerative benefits.

+18. LAND AT EASTGATE WHITWORTH

+The Head of Planning, Legal and Democratic Services presented a report in connection with the purchase lease rental application numbered 1143, which related to Land adjoining 126 and 128 Westgate, at Eastgate, Whitworth.

+That approval be given to the Property Services Manager to continue to negotiate with the applicant regarding disposal of the land and that the decision to dispose of the land be delegated to the Head of Planning, Legal and Democratic Services, in consultation with the Portfolio Holder.

+It would be beneficial to make a decision on disposal of the land once the negotiations with the applicant have progressed

 CONFIDENTIAL NON-KEY DECISIONS

 19. REVIEW OF LEGAL AND DEMOCRATIC SERVICES

 The Head of Planning, Legal and Democratic Services presented a report on the review of the structure of Legal and Democratic Services.

 NOTE: The Democratic Services Manager declared an interest in this item and left the meeting while it was considered.

-Decisions Made:

 To approve the reorganisation of Democratic Services, as set out in the report, however the part time Members' Assistant post not be acted upon at this time and the Head of Planning, Legal and Democratic Services in consultation with the Portfolio Holder for Finance and Risk Management be authorised to consider further the part time Members' Assistant post.

-Reasons for Decisions:

 The revised structure would ensure the function was fit for purpose.

-Alternative Options Considered and Rejected:

-None.